Unconditionally Long-Time Stable Variable-Step Second-Order ETD Schemes for the 2D Periodic Incompressible NSE: Algorithm

 We now present an embedded adaptive time-stepping algorithm based on the long-time stable variable-step second-order scheme \eqref{eqn:mrGSAV_ETDMS2}.
-This embedded adaptive scheme enables automatic error control without significant computational overhead while maintaining long-time stability.
-See \cite{Fehlberg1969NASA, DormandPrince1980JCAM} for some historical notes on the development of embedded pairs, and \cite{DeCariaSchneier2021CMAME} for a recent interesting 1--2 pair for the 2D Navier-Stokes equations (without the $L^\infty(0,\infty;L^2)$ bound).
+This embedded adaptive scheme enables a practical local error indicator and automatic time-step selection with negligible computational overhead while maintaining long-time stability.
+See \cite{Fehlberg1969NASA, DormandPrince1980JCAM} for some historical notes on the development of embedded pairs.
+In the context of incompressible flows and the Navier-Stokes equations, various adaptive time-stepping strategies have been extensively investigated in the literature \cite{doi:10.1137/070688018, doi:10.1137/080728032, John10}, alongside a recent interesting 1--2 pair developed in \cite{DeCariaSchneier2021CMAME} for the 2D Navier-Stokes equations (without the $L^\infty(0,\infty;L^2)$ bound).